yoramterleth/uiglaciology/content/2-files.md

 ---

 # Navigating the file system
-On linux, which is the operating system running on kennicott, there are a few commands that will be useful in navigating the file system.
+On linux, which is the type of operating system running on kennicott, there are a few commands that will be useful in navigating the file system.
 Each of these have flags, which are run with a hyphen and then some additional character, for instance `-h` to make the output into human readable file sizes.
 Type `man ls`, for instance, to see the manual page, and the definition of any flags and how to use a command in linux.

 These useful commands, with some common flags include:
 ```